systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 * Grab a `Security Group` from the `Asset Panel`, drop it into the `Region` frame (I like to place the `Security Group` in the upper left corner of the `Region` frame).
 * connect it to the `EC2 Instance`.
 * The `Security Group` is already qualified with a green checkmark.
 Easy!
-* The `Security Group` has a red tools 'Changes' notification - like the one we saw earlier on the `EC2 Instance` - which lets you that this Resource does not exist yet.
+* The `Security Group` has a red tools 'Changes' notification - like the one we saw earlier on the `EC2 Instance` - which lets you know that this Resource does not exist yet.
 This will resolve later, when you click `Apply Changes`.

 ![Security Group Added](/tutorial-img/03-deploy_containerized_app/security_group_added.png)